 - A web address that looks like eBay, but which may have a typo or extra numbers and letters (like http://signin-ebay.com or http://firstname.lastname@example.org)

-- We won't ask you to provide confidential information like your password or credit card details via email or over the phone
+- We’ll never ask you to provide confidential information like your password or credit card details

 - We’ll only include links for convenience.
 No link will require you to submit confidential information on the next page